18 Outdoor Adventures to Do with Kids In Michigan Before They Turn 18

 Salt free waters are one of the best features of Michigan’s Great Lakes.
 Luckily, the mitten state has shores on four of the Great Lakes: Lake Erie, Lake Huron, Lake Michigan, and Lake Superior so you don’t have to travel far to hit their shorelines.

 Diving head first into the waves and letting the water caress your body is a thrilling experience for anyone.
 Splash and play on the sandy shores, run down sand dune, hunt for rocks, build a sand castle and watch the sunk sink down sounds like a perfect summer day.
 Michigan is home to hundreds of public beaches and beautiful state parks on Lake Michigan, Lake Erie, Lake Huron and Lake Superior.
-Some of our favorite beaches include Ludington, Ottawa Beach in Holland, Warren Dunes, Grand Haven, South Haven, Silver Beach, Copper Harbor, St Joseph and Muskegon.
+Some of our favorite beaches include Ludington, Ottawa Beach in Holland, Warren Dunes, Grand Haven, South Haven, Silver Beach, Copper Harbor, and Muskegon.

 17. See a Windmill in Holland